Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 - **POST /adoptionRequests**: Submits an adoption request.
 Returns `technicalId`.
 - **GET /adoptionRequests/{technicalId}**: Retrieves adoption request details by `technicalId`.

-This structure lays out a clear framework for your 'Purrfect Pets' API app using an Event-Driven Architecture.
-Let me know if you have any modifications or additional entities you'd like to include!
+This document provides a clear framework for the 'Purrfect Pets' API app using an Event-Driven Architecture, ensuring all business logic, technical details, entity definitions, events, and API specifications are preserved for direct use in documentation or implementation.